 - There will most likely be extra seating space and a map display for navigation, which are placed in a standing headroom.

-Step 2: Deciding on essential gears and living amenities
+Step 2: Deciding on essential gear and living amenities

 The amount of facilities boaters should bring on board is based on the number of people living on the sailboat.